-Home rig is an FT-897D feeding an Alpha Delta DX-EE in the attic and an M2 6M3-SS on a 40 ft mast with rotator.
+Home setup is an FT-897D feeding an Alpha Delta DX-EE in the attic and an M2 6M3-SS on a 40 ft mast with rotator.

 View of the ATAS-120 mounted on the hood.

-View of the control head, the body of the radio is mounted to the floorboard beneath the drivers seat.
+View of the FT-857 control head, the radio body is mounted to the floorboard beneath the drivers seat.